Avankziar/AdvancedStoreHouse/README.md

-# AdvancedStoreHouse
+# AdvanceEconomyPlus
-A Store System Plugin for Minecraft
+A Economy Plugin for Spigot and more.